Introduction to Gaming and Simulation

 Information Security Forensics and Incident Response

 Introduction to the basic investigation techniques used when a security breach has occurred or a system has been compromised.
 These techniques enable the IT security specialist to participate in the evidence collection phase of an investigation, which may include criminal investigation.
 Study includes techniques that enable restoration of a compromised system without interfering with the investigative process and evidence.
 Discussion includes common practices for reporting breaches and updating policies and procedures to prevent similar breaches.
-3 Credits (3 Lecture) Prerequisite(s): CIT246 and CIT335 and IAS311 or CIT335 and CIT346 and IAS311 or CIT330 and CIT346 and MTH160 or CIT246 and CIT330 and MTH160.
+3 Credits (3 Lecture) Prerequisite(s): CIT246 and CIT335 and IAS311.
+Spring Only.

 Information Security Procedures, Practices and Policy

 Introduction to the methodologies used to develop an organizational security plan.
 Course work includes developing a comprehensive security plan and establishing the procedures, practices and policies necessary to implement the plan.
 Designed to prepare the student to participate in the overall IT planning process by identifying the requirements of a comprehensive security policy and devising a plan for the deployment of resources in support of that policy.
-3 Credits (3 Lecture) Prerequisite(s): CIT330 and CIT346 and MTH160 or CIT246 and CIT330 and MTH160.
+3 Credits (3 Lecture) Prerequisite(s): CIT246 and CIT330 and MTH160.
 Fall Only.

 Virtualization, Cloud Computing, and Storage